-However, following the Prime Minister's announcement, on 18 April, of the Government's intention to call a General Election on 8 June, the House completed all of the remaining stages of the Bill in the Commons on Tuesday 25 April.
+The Finance Bill 2017, which was published on 14 March, initially included the first tranche of legislation to establish Making Tax Digital - specifically clauses 120-122.
+Following the Prime Minister's announcement, on 18 April, of the Government's intention to call a General Election on 8 June, the House completed all of the remaining stages of the Bill in the Commons on Tuesday 25 April.
 With cross-party support the Government removed a series of clauses from the Bill, with the intention of legislating for these at the start of the new Parliament, including these clauses.
 On this occasion Treasury Minister Jane Ellison said the following:

 The Bill is progressing on the basis of consensus and therefore, at the request of the Opposition, we are not proceeding with a number of clauses.
 However, there has been no policy change.
 These provisions will make a significant contribution to the public finances, and the Government will legislate for the remaining provisions at the earliest opportunity, at the start of the new Parliament.

 The Government remain committed to the digital future of the tax system, a principle widely accepted on both sides of the House.
 We recognise the need for the House to consider such measures properly, as called for by my right hon.
 Friend the Member for Chichester (Mr Tyrie) and his Treasury Committee.
 That is why we have decided to pursue those measures in a Finance Bill in the next Parliament, in the light of the pressures on time that currently apply.